 Conclusion: Offering information digitally could effectively reduce paper, enhance sustainability while improving patient experience.

-The poster will also discuss our journey to implementation.
+- , • , 1.
+The poster will also discuss our INTIPPLY TO implementation The poster will also discuss our journey to implementation.

 Do all young women aged under 40 years with breast cancer need breast MRI?